corenominal/iewp-content-snippets/README.md

     <?php iewp_content_snippet( 13 ) ?>

-Where '13' is the ID of the content snippet.
+Where '13' is the ID of the content snippet, or

+	<?php iewp_content_snippet( 'Front Page - FAQs' ) ?>

+Where 'Front Page - FAQs' is the title of the content snippet.